 Spruce Foundation awards $5,000 grants through a rigorous application process to local, emerging non-profits working to empower at-risk youth.
-One partner organization is selected each year in each of our five program areas: education, arts, health and wellness, LGBTQ and peacebuilding.
-Our 2017 grantees are highlighted below.
+One partner organization is selected each year in each of our four program areas: education, arts, health and wellness, and LGBTQ.
+Our 2018 grantees are highlighted below.

 Al-Bustan Seeds of Culture works to celebrate diversity and teach about Arab culture through arts programming.
 For fifteen years, Al-Bustan has offered diverse audiences of youth and adults exposure to the art, language, and culture of the Arab world.
 Their programs build peaceful and respectful paths for bridging differences, and promote cross-cultural understanding and positive social change.
 Al-Bustan Seeds of Culture leverages a participatory mode of learning in order to engage and include its audience members, emphasizing commonality and shared value even as it celebrates uniqueness.

 Spruce’s $5,000 grant supports the Tabadul program, a series of after-school community dialogue sessions and in-school workshops led by teaching artists in photography, music, and poetry, all of which will be aimed at promoting cross-cultural exchange. (“Tabadul” means “exchange” in Arabic.)
 The workshops will engage students at Northeast High School, one of the most diverse high schools in the nation.